uribench/cryptography/book_ciphers/src/README.md

 ### Book Cipher Sync

-This book cipher is using the simpler synchronous programing model with exactly the same ciphering engine as in the asynchronous example.
+This book cipher is using the simpler synchronous programming model with exactly the same ciphering engine as in the asynchronous example.

 ## Cipher Code Description